elcruzo/SignalCLI/docs/design.md

 ## Product Vision

-SignalCLI addresses the need for a reliable, observable, and production-ready command-line interface for AI-powered knowledge retrieval.
-Unlike simple chatbot implementations, SignalCLI emphasizes JSON safety, system observability, and enterprise-grade reliability.
+SignalCLI is an enterprise-grade AI platform that addresses the need for reliable, observable, and production-ready AI services.
+It provides a command-line interface, REST API, and Model Context Protocol (MCP) server for AI-powered knowledge retrieval and tool execution.
+Unlike simple chatbot implementations, SignalCLI emphasizes JSON safety, system observability, enterprise-grade reliability, and seamless AI interoperability.

 ## Problem Statement